RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 Is this the sort of speech the Founding Fathers had in mind when they wrote the First Amendment?
 As far as we know, no framer of the Constitution asked the question:
-Yes, but what IS speech?
+Yes, but what *is* speech?
 Did the Founding Fathers mean to say that public nudity, live sex acts, and bestiality are all speech, and therefore Congress had no power to pass laws against such "expressive conduct"?
 Did they believe that live sex acts are like flag burning or marching in the streets?
 And did this mean that they believed Congress had no power to pass laws against obscenity, indecency, pornography, nude dancing and the like?

-The First Amendment obviously does not protect ALL speech.
+The First Amendment obviously does not protect *all* speech.
 Author Kurt Vonnegut once observed that:
 "The First Amendment reads more like a dream than a law."
 Indeed.
 So what speech does it protect?
-Or is it easier to ask what speech is NOT protected by the First Amendment?
+Or is it easier to ask what speech is *not* protected by the First Amendment?

 If the First Amendment doesn't mean what it says, then what does it mean?
 Some First Amendment absolutists ask: